 Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based Due to the large number of cost-burdened rental households and the limited Rental Assistance availability of Section 8 Housing Choice Vouchers, the Consortium will plan to (TBRA) continue utilizing HOME funds to support programs that assist renters, especially since many renters have extremely low incomes (0%-30% AMI).
-TBRA for Non- The elderly and individuals and families experiencing disabilities have a high need Homeless Special of assistance.
-Currently, a large proportion of households with disabilities are on Needs the waitlist for Section 8 Housing Choice Vouchers.
+TBRA for Non- The elderly and individuals and families experiencing disabilities have a high Homeless Special need of assistance.
+Currently, a large proportion of households with disabilities Needs are on the waitlist for Section 8 Housing Choice Vouchers.
 Both populations experience income limits, have high need for affordable housing which also provides associated accommodations.
-New Unit Waterloo has a need for affordable and quality new construction property, Production especially in infill areas, where there are higher rates of vacant lots an blight.
-A portion of HOME funds are dedicated towards the construction single-family homes to help meet this need.
-Rehabilitation The majority (76%) of all existing housing stock, both owner-occupied a were built prior to 1980.
+New Unit Waterloo has a need for affordable and quality new construction property, Production especially in infill areas, where there are higher rates of vacant lots and slum and blight.
+A portion of HOME funds are dedicated towards the construction of new single-family homes to help meet this need.
+Rehabilitation The majority (76%) of all existing housing stock, both owner-occupied and rentals were built prior to 1980.
 Additionally, many of the older homes are associated with health issues like lead-based paint, have little to no disability modifications for elderly or disabled homeowners, and low-income homeowners have very few funds to update and make their homes safe and sanitary.
 There are continued efforts needed to improve the aging housing stock and efforts of property rehabilitation will also assist in improving slum and blight.
-Acquisition, There are considerable amounts of vacant lots in LMI neighborhoods contributing including to slum and blight.
-Available funds may be utilized to acquire properties for preservation redevelopment and new construction in targeted areas to assist with redevelopment and the elimination of slum and blight.
+Acquisition, There are considerable amounts of vacant lots in LMI neighborhoods including contributing to slum and blight.
+Available funds may be utilized to acquire preservation properties for redevelopment and new construction in targeted areas to assist with redevelopment and the elimination of slum and blight.